 The reason behind this is the technology and availability.
-Also, maintaining a single flush toilet is less expensive so that you can save some bucks there too.
+Also, maintaining a single flush toilet is less expensive so you can save some bucks there too.

-In a nutshell, single flush toilets are more budget-friendly so that you can save a considerable amount of money on them.
+In a nutshell, single flush toilets are more budget-friendly so you can save a considerable amount of money on them.
 However, in the long run, these toilets can turn out to be expensive due to the extensive usage of water in every flush.

 4. Aesthetic Modifications

 Modifying the toilets is getting common with days passing by!
-Now people love to alter the aesthetics of their toilets to match with the décor of the bathroom.
+Now people love to alter the aesthetics of their toilets to match the décor of the bathroom.
 If you are also looking for the same thing, then the choice of the toilet will influence the modifications.

 Single flush toilets are more modifiable as compared to dual flush toilets.
 You can customize the handle/lever to match the décor scheme of the bathroom.
 With dual flushing toilets, you cannot make these modifications.